kosarev/tproc/README.md

 <section><title>SYNOPSIS</title><body>tproc [-e DEFINITION] [infile] [outfile]</body></section>
 ```

-And of course such arguments can nest and each of them gets
+And of course such arguments can nest and each of the nested
-expanded before passing to the generator:
+arguments gets expanded before passing to the generator:

 ```python
 @